Sphereon-Opensource/factom-daml-integration/README.md

 3. On the top bar, next to the contract number, chose "UserInvitation_Accept" and press submit
 4. If this is successful there should be a contract "FAT.Onboarding:User@" available under the "Contracts" tab.
 By clicking on this contract, the "User_Send_FAT_Token" option will be available at the top bar.
 5. Selecting the "User_Send_FAT_Token" option will prompt for the fields: "to", "from", "value", and "tokenId".
 By filling in these fields and pressing Submit, the transaction will be queued to send.
+    * from - Factoid address matching secret address for client bot (from pom.xml)
+    * to - Factoid address to send to
+    * value - Amount of FAT Tokens to send
+    * tokenId - The name of the FAT Token to send
 6. Looking under the "FAT Token Transfers" tab, the contract should appear as "FAT.Transfer:SignedTransactionTransfer".
 Once selected, there should be an option for "SignedTransactionTransfer_Send".
 Selecting and submitting this will send the FAT Transaction.
 7. Sent transactions will be present under the "FAT Token Transfers" tab.